 Business Confidence in Italy averaged 101.84 points from 1991 until 2021, reaching an all time high of 121.52 points in February of 1995 and a record low of 71.60 points in March of 2009.
 This page provides the latest reported value for - Italy Business Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Business Confidence in Italy is expected to be 100.10 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Business Confidence in Italy is expected to be 105.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in Italy to stand at 102.00 in 12 months time.
-In the long-term, the Italy Business Confidence is projected to trend around 104.00 Index Points in 2020, according to our econometric models.
+In the long-term, the Italy Business Confidence is projected to trend around 102.00 points in 2022 and 98.00 points in 2023, according to our econometric models.